Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 Rules for pronunciation of combinations with an unpronounceable consonant

-Pronunciation rules for individual grammatical forms
+Rules for pronunciation of individual grammatical forms

-The orthoepic norm is the only possible or preferred pronunciation option compared to others that are less consistent with the pronunciation system.
+The orthoepic norm is the only possible or preferable pronunciation option compared to others that are less consistent with the pronunciation system.
 Those. orthoepic norm - pronunciation rules accepted in the public speech practice of educated people.

 Orthoepic norms cover the phonetic system of the language, i.e. the composition of phonemes distinguished in the modern Russian literary language, their quality and changes in certain phonetic positions.